oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   * matching that CSAF document at all
   * marked with a given status

-### Conformance Clause 18: CSAF 2.0 to CSAF 2.1 converter
+### Conformance Clause 18: CSAF 2.0 to CSAF 2.1 Converter

 A program satisfies the "CSAF 2.0 to CSAF 2.1 converter" conformance profile if the program fulfills the following two groups of requirements: